Book Shopping with Kelly Wearstler + 2 of My Favorite Vintage Design Books

 Although I haven’t yet finished the book I am thoroughly enjoying reading it and find it very inspiring.
 It’s definitely a book worth checking out.
 Another out-of-print design book I recently purchased is Carleton Varney’s Decorating with Color.
 Renowned interior designer Carleton Varney was a protege of Dorothy Draper and has been the president of the Dorothy Draper Company since he was 29, a position he still holds today.
 Varney’s design style embraces the use of bright colors, bold patterns and floral prints.

 In this book, Varney shares his wisdom on the use of color in decorating.
 He also gives plenty of advice and helpful tips presented in Q & A format.
 One of my favorite Varney quotes?
-“Every room needs a touch of black.”
-Words of wisdom from a design legend!
+“Every room needs a touch of black”!

 If you need some direction on where to shop for out-of-print books, I always have great luck on ebay or on Barnes & Nobles’ “Used & Out of Print” area of their website.
 If you’ve never read these two titles go find yourself a copy now!